 “I’m sorry, Papa Smurf, but there’s a visitor who says there’s smurfthing urgent in his village that smurfs your immediate attention,” Empathy explained.

-“Is there really an emergency smurfing on in the village tonight, Empath?”
-Papa Smurf asked insistently, not enjoying having his real son intrude upon something he would rather keep private.
+"Thank you, Empathy, I'll smurf it from here," Papa Smurf said.
+He waited until the Imaginarium version of Empath had left the location before he spoke.
+“Is there really an emergency smurfing on in the village tonight, Empath?” he asked insistently, not enjoying having his real son intrude upon something he would rather keep private.

 “As a matter of fact, Papa Smurf, there is,” Empath answered.
 “Smurfette came to this smurf wondering where you were at this moment, because Baby Smurf is having trouble falling asleep again, and Baby refuses to go back to sleep unless you were there to help him go back to sleep.
 This smurf just didn’t expect you to be spending your nights inside the Imaginarium recreating your relationship with this smurf’s Mama Smurf.
 Are you really starting to feel the need for such companionship again?”